 Zentangle Inspired Art covers a wide range of styles & mediums.
 It is essentially an artwork that is inspired by and/or includes Zentangle pattern drawing and is representational.
-Wreaths of Joy is a ZIA classes.
+Hearts for the World is a ZIA classes.

-I hope you’ll join us for Wreaths of Joy; a ZIA class where we’ll create beautiful wreaths using organic tangles.
-Organic tangles tend to look like leaves or flowers, or sometimes even animals.
-Because we’re drawing wreaths, this art is representational (not abstract or unplanned) and that’s what makes it ZIA.
+I hope you’ll join us for Hop Into Spring; a ZIA class where we’ll create beautiful art by drawing bunnies and Spring greenery and flowers with patterns.
+Because we’re drawing bunnies, this art is representational (not abstract or unplanned) and that’s what makes it ZIA.

 Although it’s always a benefit to have completed a basic or introductory level Zentangle class prior to this “ZIA” class.